 Early Church Was Predominantly Obedient On Sabbath

 In obvious reliance upon Jesus (and hence rejection of Paul's abolition of Sabbath), the early church continued to obey Sabbath on Saturday for several hundred years while worshipping either on Saturday or on the Lord's Day - our present Sunday.

-The Anti-Nicene church records from 125 A.D. to 325 A.D. clearly show the church's general practice was:
+The Ante-Nicene church records from 125 A.D. to 325 A.D. clearly show the church's general practice was: